Computer Science 423/523

 - Teaching assistant and office hour: TBA, TBA@cs.wm.edu.

-Micheal Sipser, Introduction to the Theory of Computation, 2nd edition,
+Micheal Sipser, Introduction to the Theory of Computation, 3rd edition, Cengage Learning, 2013.
+Older versions are acceptable.

 - Course web page:

-Undergraduate students enrolled in CSci 423 must have taken and successfully passed CSci 303, Algorithms, and Math 211, Linear Algebra.
+Undergraduate students enrolled in CSci 423 must have taken and successfully passed CSci 303, Algorithms, and have a background in Linear Algebra.

-Graduate students enrolled in CSci 523 must have a knowledge of linear algebra and algorithms.
+Graduate students enrolled in CSci 523 must have knowledge of Linear Algebra and Algorithms.

 - Concentration writing requirement: